AP Macro Unit Cheat Sheets

 Using a multiplier to find the total potential change in GDP.

-- For spending: Initial Change in Spending × Spending Multiplier
+- •For spending: Initial Change in Spending × Spending Multiplier

-- For taxes: Initial Change in Taxes × Tax Multiplier
+- •For taxes: Initial Change in Taxes × Tax Multiplier

 Whiteboards

-3.3: Short-Run Aggregate Supply
+3.3 - Short-Run Aggregate Supply (SRAS)

 Short-Run Aggregate Supply (SRAS)

 Shows the direct relationship between the overall price level and the quantity of output that firms produce in the short run.
-It is upward-sloping.

 Sticky Wages